nickojs/lockpicking/README.md

 It is also important to understand the *useAngle* custom hook.
 This hook receives an input event, which is the mousemove event, and then sets the pick's position accordingly.
 It will also determine angle limits, which currently are *-115deg* and *115deg* - this is important both to the UI and to the engine.

+# Future updates

+   * Fix the current bug of unlocking instantly in some difficulties
+   * Export the menu (home menu and auth menu) to a separated package on NPM